 So, here’s the thing.
 Yes, you are reading pixels on a screen.
 But!
 I’m a real person typing this, and I know you are a real person too–with a story that matters.
 So, will you tell me about yourself?
 I’d love to know who you are, or if we’ve met before, what’s new in your life.
 I’m sharing my thoughts below, and I hope you’ll join me in saying hi too!

 I’m Lara.
 I’m a mom to three (one through the gift of adoption), a grateful wife, and a believer in the “impossible.”
 I’m the creator of the PowerSheets, a grace-filled goal setting planner, and an unlikely gardener.
-I am passionate about faith, good goals (here are my four goals for 2017!), and helping people get unstuck and unrushed.
+I am passionate about faith, good goals (here are my goals for 2019!), and helping people get unstuck and un-rushed.
 I founded the Making Things Happen movement, Cultivate What Matters, and, even though I felt unqualified, I wrote two books.
-Cultivate comes out June 27th (which a dear blog reader told me is also National Pineapple Day!).
 I love the women I work alongside each day, hot boiled peanuts, my garden, exploring local farms, and living in Chapel Hill, North Carolina.

 Your turn!
 Tell me who you are, where you are from, and fires you up.